 Ensure that the vulnerable households and poorest of the poor are also represented, conduct a social map exercise with a separate community group in advance.

-Minimum duration: one day for community, one day for the service providers and one day for the interface.
-Under some circumstances, depending on the type of service and distance between service provider and service user, the implementation of one Community Score Card can take up to more than a week.
+Minimum duration: one day for the community, one day for the service providers and one day for the interface.
+Under some circumstances, depending on the type of service and distance between the service provider and service user, the implementation of one Community Score Card can take up to more than a week.

 Step 2.
 Conduct the Score Card with the Community (day 1)

 The participants of the first day are community members that are entitled to the services.
 The selection of groups or participants depends on the services.
 For example, for women health issues it is crucial to invite representatives of the pregnant and lactating mothers group.